 The paths that students travel from start to finish of the STCM can vary, depending on individual interests and goals.
 We have a required core curriculum that all students in STCM take over three semesters.
 The core design curriculum functions as a through line, providing a common foundation for all students in the program.
 This common core curriculum is complemented by a variety of electives developed within our individual studios and select graduate courses offered throughout CU Boulder.
 Students can choose from a diverse range of elective courses that address their specific individual interests.
 This arrangement allows students to design an individual degree path buttressed by a solid foundational core.

-Applications are reviewed on a rolling admissions basis for the STCM masters.
-What this means is this: We evaluate applications as they are completed, and acceptances are meted out on a first-come, first-served basis for each prospective qualified student.
+Applications are reviewed on a rolling admissions basis for the STCM master's.
+We evaluate applications as they are completed, and acceptances are meted out on a first-come, first-served basis for each prospective qualified student.
 We accept a maximum of 24 students for the program each calendar year.

 How to Apply

-Your application will be listed under Strategic Communication Design on the Graduate School site.
-The online Graduate School application is available here.
+The application is listed under Strategic Communication Design on the Graduate School website.

 Required materials, a list of which can also be found in the application, are as follows: